microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 1 - Manage Todo List/User Story 2 - Remove Item from List.md

     item_number += 1
 ```

 This code will print a list of items in the collection along with the line number of each item.
-Note the use of the `item_number` variable to keep track of the line number of each item in the list.
-This will allow the user to select the item they would like to delete.
+The `item_number` variable keeps track of the line number of each item in the list allowing the user to select the item they would like to delete.
 Also note the use of the `f-string` to customize what we are printing to the terminal.
 Using the `f-string` allows us to easily insert the `item_number` and `todo` variables into the string we are printing by using `{}` around the variable names.
 This is a very powerful feature of Python and allows you to easily create strings customized to the data you are working with.

 <br/>